deminimis/minimalpdfcompress/README.md

 7. **Check Results**:
    - Output files are saved to the specified location.
    - For batch processing, output files are named with prefixes like `out_filename_operation.pdf`.

+### FAQ

+1. Isn't Python slow?
+Why not write in something like c++?
+    * Yes, and no. This app my open a bit slower, but the processing is primarily done with backends like Ghostscript written in C. So there will be little to no difference.

 ### Building the Executable Yourself